refresh-bio/MKMC/README.md

 The latter file contains k-mers as rows and samples as columns.
 The values are counts of k-mers in samples.
 FASTA output files, containg k-mers sequences only, are also supported.

-The matrix may be utilized to compute many of statistics (normalization, correlation, differential k-mers analysis, cross-validation, entropy, dimensionality reduction).
+The matrix may be utilized to perform postprocessing (normalization, correlation, differential k-mers analysis, cross-validation, entropy, dimensionality reduction).

 This software is distributed under GNU GPL 3 licence.